Region

 Vinification

 This vintage was entirely vinified in stained steel.
-Bottled middle of january 2022.
+Bottled end of january 2024.

 Tasting

-With a delicate nose of white fruits and a tender but lively mouth, it is the right reflection of of Vergisson terroir
+With a delicate nose of white fruits and a tender but lively mouth, it is the right reflection of the freshness of Vergisson terroir

 Food pairing